Key takeaways

 - You can use Docupilot's cutting-edge AI capabilities to speed up document drafting and creation

-AI in Document Automation
+What AI Document Automation Actually Means

-Before the advent of AI, IDP was limited to data extraction from structured documents using optical character recognition (OCR).
-However, it could not deal with unstructured documents or adapt to new types of documents.
+Before AI entered the picture, intelligent document processing (IDP) was limited to data extraction from structured documents using optical character recognition (OCR).
+It couldn't handle unstructured documents, adapt to new layouts, or do anything useful with handwritten data.

 What Are the Key Benefits of AI-Powered Document Automation?